truegreyhound/ioBroker.ioBmqtt/README.md

 ### MQTT generell settings
 - **clientId** - uniq client id for identification on the broker  !!! bad english
 - **Prefix for all topics** - if set, every sent topic will be prepended with this prefix, e.g if prefix "iobroker/" all states will have names like "**iobroker**/iobmqtt/0/
 - **keepalive** - This value is a time interval, measured in seconds, during which the broker expects a client to send a message, such as a PUBLISH message.
 If no message is sent from the client to the broker during the interval, the broker automatically closes the connection.
 Note that the keep-alive value you specify is multiplied by 1.5, so setting a 10-minute keep-alive actually results in a 15 minute interval.
+The maximum value allowable, and default value, is 65535.
+Do not set below 10 seconds.

 - **Persistent Session** - When checked, the broker and the Client (QoS 1/2???) saves the session information of the client.
 This means it tracks which messages have been send / received by the client (only QoS Level 1 and 2) and to which topics this client has subscribed.
 This information survives a disconnect and reconnect of the adapter. (not tested)